About the Trust

-- To work with the wider Cromwell community and relevant organisation’s to, where possible enhance and protect Lake Dunstan and its catchments.
+- To work with the wider Cromwell community and relevant organisation’s to enhance and protect Lake Dunstan and its catchments.

-- To raise awareness amongst the wider public as to the importance of maintaining and improving the water quality and health of the lake and other waterways.
+- To raise awareness about the importance of maintaining and improving the water quality and health of the lake and other waterways.

 - To encourage the development of a management plan and monitoring framework for Lake Dunstan.

 - To work with the community and relevant agencies to support measurement and monitoring of water quality.

 - To seek funding and assistance to support the Trusts activities.

 Meet the Team